esp-rs/book/src/writing-your-own-application/async.md

 # Async

-This subchapter does not serve as an `async` tutorial or teaching material.
+This section does not serve as an `async` tutorial or teaching material.
 For these purposes visit [official async-book].

 The [esp-hal-embassy] crate provides integration between the [esp-hal] and the [Embassy] asynchronous framework.
 It provides support for: